 Multiple resources are available for performing sustainability assessments for sorption remedial designs (Amini et al. 2015; Choe et al. 2013; Choe et al. 2015; Dominguez-Ramos et al. 2014; Favara et al. 2016; Maul et al. 2014; Rahman et al. 2014; Ras and von Blottnitz 2012).

 IX resin options for removal of PFAS include single-use and regenerable resins.
-Single-use resins are used until breakthrough occurs at a pre-established threshold and are then removed from the vessel and preferably disposed of by high temperature incineration or by landfilling where permitted.
+Single-use resins are used until breakthrough occurs at a pre-established threshold and are then removed from the vessel and currently disposed of by high temperature incineration or by landfilling, where permitted.
 Regenerable resins are used until breakthrough but are then regenerated on site using a regenerant solution capable of returning the full exchange capacity to the resin.
-Like GAC, temporary and permanent IX systems can be rapidly deployed.
+Temporary and permanent IX systems can be rapidly deployed.

 Related Ongoing Research Funded by SERDP (ER) and Water Research Foundation (WRF):